 FLINT, Mich. – May 11, 2016 – Ten foundations today announced they will work together to help Flint recover and rise from its water crisis.
 Participants plan to commit a total of nearly $125 million to the collaborative effort.

-The Charles Stewart Mott Foundation, Carnegie Corporation of New York, FlintNOW Foundation, Ford Foundation, The Hagerman Foundation, The Kresge Foundation, Robert Wood Johnson Foundation, Ruth Mott Foundation, Skillman Foundation and W.K.
+The Charles Stewart Mott Foundation, Carnegie Corporation of New York, FlintNOW Foundation, founded by Tom Gores, Ford Foundation, The Hagerman Foundation, The Kresge Foundation, Robert Wood Johnson Foundation, Ruth Mott Foundation, Skillman Foundation and W.K.
 Kellogg Foundation are initial supporters.
 Additional partners are expected to announce their support soon.

 “Flint’s water crisis is far from over.
 While some funds and services have been provided, we’re still waiting for the state and federal governments to step up, replace damaged infrastructure and make long-term commitments to the health and education of children,” said Ridgway White, president of the Charles Stewart Mott Foundation, which is headquartered in Flint.
 “Today our foundations are stepping in to help.
 We envision a vibrant Flint with a robust economy, dynamic culture, and healthy, thriving residents, and we’re committed to achieving these goals.”